Two software engineers. Same role, same experience level, same performance rating. A $25,000 salary gap between them.

 Step 5: Analyze pay by demographics

 Your people analytics and compliance teams must use statistical analysis to compare pay across groups while controlling for legitimate business factors.
 Maintain strict data privacy and security protocols during this sensitive analysis.
 Create a regular reporting cadence to track changes over time.
+The standard method is a regression analysis that controls for variables like tenure, level, location, and performance rating.
+What remains after controlling for these factors is the unexplained gap, and that's what requires action.

 5 Best Practices to Address Pay Discrepancy